pipip/RoborockCustomMap/README.md

 6. You can hit Generate Room Configs to allow for cleaning of rooms.
 It might generate extra keys, so check the yaml and make sure there are no extra 'predefined_sections'

+### Alternative/optional

+Once you set up this integration, you can generate a static config in the lovelace card, and theoretically, you should be able to use that code with your Roborock CORE integration.
+However, it wont stay up to date if the map calibrations change significantly, or rooms change.
+So I'd only do this when I was sure everything was good!

 ### Installation

 ### Installing via HACS